odu-cs625-datavis/public-Spring25-aveerasa/Henri_HW1-report.md

 # HW 1 - CS 625, Spring 2025

-Insert Your Name Here
+Henri Simo Sepewou
 Due: January 26, 2025

 ## Git, GitHub

 *What is the URL of the GitHub repo that you created in your personal account?*

-*What is pull vs clone in GitHub?*
+   The URL of my personal account is: https://github.com/Heritier1990/heritier_repo

+*What is pull vs clone in GitHub?* clone copies the entire repository, whereas pull updates the local repository with changes made remotely.
+In addition, clone is used only once to create a local repository, whereas pull can be used every time something has been modified.

 *You have committed a change on your local machine/remote.
 However, you want to undo the changes committed.
 How would you do that?*
+I will will create a new commit that undoes the changes made in the last commit and push it to the remote repository by typing these commands git revert HEAD git push origin main

 ## Markdown
 *Create a bulleted list with at least 3 items*
+- Participant:She, her, them
+- Criteria:
+    - Height
+    - Weight
+    - Color
+- Countries:
+    - Cameroon
+    - Mali
+    - Burkina Faso

 *Write a single paragraph that demonstrates the use of italics, bold, bold italics, code, and includes a link.
 The paragraph must explain your favorite Olympic sport/game, the country that won the most number of olympic GOLD medals (Summer) in your favorite sport in 2020 (Japan) and 2024 (France).
-You are free to include more information.*
+You are free to include more information.

+My favorite olympic sport is **men-s marathon**. _Kenya_ won the most number of gold medal in the men's marathon at the 2020 Tokyo Olympics.
+At Paris in 2024, ***Ethiopia*** won the most and obtained the  a new Olympic record of 2:06:26.
+To access that information, you need to type a code `sprint() ` when open the following link.

 *Create a level 3 heading*
+### Parameters

 *Insert a image of your favorite Olympics sport/game, sized appropriately*